BerkeleyLab/Bedrock/guidelines/CONTRIBUTING.md

 See comments above concerning binary files.

-Tabs should not be used any place other than the beginning of a line; doing so invites "tab damage".
+Tabs should not be used in any place other than the beginning of a line; doing so invites "tab damage".
 OTOH, using tabs consistently at the beginning of lines to represent logical indentation level has advantages; people's setting of tab width can systematically and locally adjust the visual indentation level.
 Just